Deleting edges to restrict the size of an epidemic in temporal networks: Introduction and motivation

-Finally, in Section~\ref{sec:generalization} we consider a natural generalization of the above two problems by restricting the notion of a temporal path, as follows.
+Finally, in Section~\ref{sec:generalization} we consider a natural generalization of \tempEdgeDel\ by restricting the notion of a temporal path, as follows.
 Given two numbers $\alpha,\beta\in\mathbb{N}$, where $\alpha\leq \beta$, we require that the time between arriving at and leaving any vertex on a temporal path is between $\alpha$ and $\beta$; we refer to such a path as an \emph{$(\alpha,\beta)$-temporal path}.
-The resulting problems, incorporating this restricted version of a temporal path, are called \abTempEdgeDel\ and \abTempEdgeLabelDel, respectively.
-These $(\alpha,\beta)$-extensions of the deletion problems are well motivated in cases where a disease needs to follow a ``clocked'' transmission in order to propagate.
-For example, an upper bound $\beta$ on the permitted time between entering and leaving a vertex might represent the time within which an infection would be detected and eliminated (thus ensuring no further transmission).
-On the other hand, a lower bound $\alpha$ might represent the minimum time individuals must spend together (i.e. in the same vertex) for there to be a non-trivial probability of disease transmission.
-In these generalized ``clocked'' settings, it turns out that both our (positive and negative) results from Sections~\ref{sec:NPhard} and~\ref{sec:fpt} carry over.
-In fact, we prove the stronger result that, for any $\alpha\leq\beta$, \abTempEdgeLabelDel\ is NP-complete and W[1]-hard, parameterized by the number $k$ of time-edges that can be removed, even if the underlying graph is a tree with vertex cover number two.
-This implies that \abTempEdgeLabelDel\ is \emph{para-NP-hard} with respect to the treewidth and with respect to the vertex cover number of the underlying (static) graph $G$.
+The resulting problem, incorporating this restricted version of a temporal path, is called \abTempEdgeDel.
+This $(\alpha,\beta)$-extension of the deletion problem is well motivated when considering the spread of disease: an upper bound $\beta$ on the permitted time between entering and leaving a vertex might represent the time within which an infection would be detected and eliminated (thus ensuring no further transmission), while a lower bound $\alpha$ might in different contexts represent either the time between an individual being infected and becoming infectious, or the minimum time individuals must spend together (i.e. in the same vertex) for there to be a non-trivial probability of disease transmission.
+We show that all of our results can be generalised in a natural way to this ``clocked'' setting.